 The Pequannock Township Public Library endeavors to provide a safe, quiet place for all who wish to read, study, research, write, select books to read, and consult with library staff.
 Those using the library are entitled to enjoy a library atmosphere – a calm, quiet space, free from distraction – and have an implicit obligation to contribute to the maintenance of that atmosphere.
 The Library Board of Trustees, in establishing this policy, endeavors to identify consequences for behaviors that are in opposition to the purposes for which the library is provided.

-2. Certain behaviors that may be appropriate outside of the library are not acceptable in the library setting.
+- Certain behaviors that may be appropriate outside of the library are not acceptable in the library setting.
 The behaviors and activities listed below have been determined, through tradition and experience, to be inappropriate and are prohibited.
-Attached to this policy is a copy of the established rules and regulations of the Pequannock Township Public Library.
+Below this policy is a copy of the established rules and regulations of the Pequannock Township Public Library (“Rules and Reminders for Library Behaviors”).

 The librarians and support personnel are employed to serve the legitimate reference, information and pleasure reading needs of the public; they are not social workers, police, or daycare providers.
-If a patron seems to be placing a staff member in the position of providing a non-library-related function, the staff member may bring the interaction to a prompt conclusion.
+If a patron seems to be placing a staff member in the position of providing a non-library-related function, or is behaving inappropriately toward a staff member in any way, the staff member may bring the interaction to a prompt conclusion.

 Staff Enforcement Procedure: